-Domain: $\underline{E70}$ Thing Range: $\underline{E70}$ Thing
+Domain: E70 Thing Range: E70 Thing

 Superproperty of: E33 Linguistic Object.
-P73 has translation (is translation of): E33 Linguistic Object relationship, where the domain expresses the derivative, if such a direction can be established.
-Otherwise, the relationship is symmetric.
-It is a short-cut of P15 was influenced by (influenced) in a creation or production, if such a reason for the similarity can be verified.
+P73i has translation (is translation of): E33 Linguistic Object relationship, where the domain expresses the derivative, if such a direction can be established.

-E24 Physical Man-Made Thing.
-P128 carries (is carried by): E90 Symbolic Object
+E18 Physical Thing.
+P128 carries (is carried by): E90 Symbolic Object reasons.